swl10/pyslet/doc/imsqtiv1p2p1.rst

 and this module simply provides an import capability for legacy data marked up as QTI v1 items.

-Class methods or functions with names beginning MigrateV2 use a common pattern for performing the conversion.
+Class methods or functions with names beginning migrate\_... use a common pattern for performing the conversion.
 Errors and warnings are logged during conversion to a list passed in as the *log* parameter.

 .. toctree::
    :maxdepth: 2